glimmercharger/glimmercharger/README.md

 [Ben's LTD Discord](

 [AA Corporation Discord](

-## Fun Fact
-I spent 5 hours on a python project... then scrapped it becuase it didn't work...
-I couldnt be bothered 😂

 <!--
 **glimmercharger/glimmercharger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.